-Website ownership is a serious issue.
-As part of being an SEO consultant, I’m frequently asked to conduct SEO Audits on potential client’s websites.
-Among sundry other tasks, I always check to see who owns your website – the legal owner, that is.
+Determining who owns your website is a serious issue.
+As part of being an SEO consultant, I’m frequently asked to conduct an SEO Audit on a potential client’s website.
+Among sundry other tasks, I always check to see who owns your website – who is the legal owner, that is.
 With surprising regularity, it turns out NOT to be the guy who commissioned the report, and who mistakenly thinks HE (or she) is the rightful owner!
 There is more than one aspect to this…

 Each country has rules governing ownership and transfer of domain names.
 These rules are clear, unequivocal and rigorously enforced.
 In all instances, the “registrant” is defined as the legal owner.

 Frequently, domains are registered by the website designer on the client’s behalf.
 Sometimes they may have been initially registered by the office junior, the wife, girlfriend, business partner, the accountant… Time passes.
 Things change.
 Maybe now, the registrant is the ex-wife, ex-girlfriend, ex-business partner…

 If your name is not listed as the registrant, you do not own the website!
 Best you get this sorted BEFORE the excrement hits the fan, and some one is holding knife to the throat of your valuable corporate website, demanding a 6-figure ransom!